colurw/pandora_NLP/readme.md

 (_i.e._, the layer with the fewest nodes) of an autoencoder neural network. <br>

-The aim of this project is to describe the abstracted concepts represented by these nodes/dimensions in a Universal Sentence Encoder (USE) model, by analysing the contents of documents that trigger the largest activations (both +/-) of a particular node. <br>
+The aim of this project is to describe the abstracted concepts represented by these nodes/dimensions in a Universal Sentence Encoder (USE) large language model, by analysing the contents of documents that trigger the largest activations (both +/-) of a particular node. <br>

 The documents used are the dataset of 1.2 million first paragraphs of Wikipedia pages,